andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 WorkManager.getInstance().enqueue(myWork)
 </code></pre>

 The first line initializes an object of type `Constraints`.
-As soon as all declared constraints are met, a scheduled work gets executed.
+As soon as all declared constraints are met, a scheduled work gets ready for execution.
 It makes sense to add a `NetworkType.CONNECTED` constraint to an upload task, because you can't upload data unless there is a connection.

 The `inputData` object holds necessary information that is required for the execution of the background work (like the file name that needs to be uploaded).
 Please be careful that you don't exceed 10KB...Otherwise, you encounter an `IllegalStateException` at runtime.